Erudika/scoold/README.md

 ```

 **Note**: On Heroku, the config variables above **must** be set without dots ".", for example `para.endpoint` becomes `para_endpoint`.
+These are set through the Heroku admin panel, under "Settings", "Reveal Config Vars".

 ### SMTP configuration